mjordan/riprap/README.md

 Riprap has a very basic plugin architecture.
 Some potential uses:

 * Provide plugins to assist in migrating fixity data from legacy sources (e.g., Fedora 3.x repositories)
-* Provide plugins that fetch a set of Fedora resource URLs to fixity check (e.g., from the repository, from Drupal, from a CSV file).
+* Provide plugins that fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
 * Provide plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.)
+* Provide plugins that react to a fixity check failure (e.g., email an administrator)

 ## REST API